 Fourth year: Continue to build your audience and your momentum, and offer the product again.
 No need to re-invent the wheel!
 Leverage what you've already created.
 Go big!
 See what other processes or solutions could be carved out into fresh, new info products or leveraged solutions.

 If you approach your business this way, you'll make better use of your time and you'll have realistic outcomes and far fewer disappointments.
+You'll also know what to spend your money on, since there is no reason to buy programs you aren't ready for.
 There's no need to spend time during your first year or two creating content-based programs, when you don't have an audience to buy them!
 Your job your first year is to learn how to run a business, hone your skills with clients and gather testimonials, or proof, that you do good work.

 Believe it or not, your niche and your signature solutions will probably not even emerge until your second or third year.
 Let it happen organically.
 Only then does it make sense to invest the time in creating passive income solutions.